- System Information

 - Adjusting where the bus stops at a bus stop to make it easier for wheelchair access to the sidewalk.

 - Request for additional call outs for intersections and/or bus stops along the route.

 - Assistance from the bus driver getting on and off the bus.

 Granting of Requests

-StanRTA makes every effort to meet needs of all passengers, however some unexpected circumstances may arise and request for modification and / or accommodation may not be fulfilled.
+StanRTA makes every effort to meet the needs of all passengers, however, some unexpected circumstances may arise, and requests for a modification and/or accommodation may not be fulfilled.
 In such a situation, the transit vehicle operator would have the front-line responsibility for deciding whether to grant the on-the-spot request, though it would be consistent with the rule for the operator to call his or her supervisor for guidance on how to proceed.

 - Cause a direct threat to the health or safety of others;

-- Result in fundamental alteration of the service;
+- Result in a fundamental alteration of the service;

-- Not actually necessary in order for the individual with a disability access to entity’s service.
+- Not actually necessary in order for the individual with a disability access to the entity's service.

-- Result in an undue financial and administrative burden.
+- Resulting in an undue financial and administrative burden.